The mold warehouse usually has s few heavy-duty steel shelves where the molds are positioned onto and labeled for identity.

 The welding technique should be considered both scientific and artistic in nature.
 These elements can both be applied to mold repair projects since poorly applied techniques frequently cause cracking or warping of molds or components, which impede their usefulness and effectiveness.

 Although welding is a commonly used method of repair, it is not always the first consideration.
 However, once the decision to use it has been made, it must proceed with care and caution.

-However, the TIG process is ineffective for repairing small cracks or disbonding areas because it is characterized by lower heat and shorter cooling times that create a finer weld and decrease the likelihood of metal stress.
+However, the TIG process is ineffective for repairing small cracks or disbanding areas.
+It is characterized by lower heat and shorter cooling times that create a finer weld and decrease the likelihood of metal stress.

 There are a few basic rules that should be followed regardless of welding technique.

-It is recommended to preheat the mold component prior to welding, and to keep it at the temperature recommended (see metal suppliers) throughout the welding process.
+It is recommended to preheat the mold component before welding and keep it at the recommended temperature (see metal suppliers) throughout the welding process.

-In order to ensure maximum weldability, the preheat temperature must exceed the martensitic melting point of the metal to be welded.
-This information is provided by the metal supplier.
+To ensure maximum weldability, the preheat temperature must exceed the martensitic melting point of the metal to be welded.
+The metal supplier provides this information.

 Process of metal deposition

-It involves connecting an anode, consisting of a cotton swab, to an electrode.
-An electrically conductive electrolyte is then applied to the electrode, which is then brushed across the structure until the desired thickness is attained.
+It involves connecting an anode consisting of a cotton swab to an electrode.
+An electrically conductive electrolyte is then applied to the electrode, brushed across the structure until the desired thickness is attained.

 The metal deposition process also allows for coatings to be applied to the surface of molds to prevent corrosion.
-Components such as bushings and cores can be machined prior to deposition.
+Components such as bushings and cores can be machined before deposition.